 An Effective Posting Schedule

-One thing which can really help grow your blog’s audience is maintaining a steady posting schedule.
+One thing which can really help grow your audience is maintaining a steady posting schedule.
 It doesn’t need to be every day (which can lead to lower quality content) but a couple of posts per week is recommended.

 Social Media Promotion

 Growing your readership is everything in terms of getting paid.
 One of the most important ways to gain new readers and grow your following is through social media.

 Search Engine Optimization

-By including these search terms in your blog posts (particularly titles and headings), you can make sure your blog is favored by search engines.
+By including these search terms in your articles or posts (particularly titles and headings), you can make sure your content is favored by search engines.
 This means it will appear higher up on lists of search results, and thus people are more likely to click on it.

-Reach out to bloggers at a similar level to you, and consider collaborating with them.
+Reach out to other bloggers at a similar level to you, and consider collaborating with them.
 This will help you grow and will bring fresh ideas to your audience.

 Stage Three: Starting To Monetize

-Making money through a blog is never as simple as one paycheck – bloggers can earn their money from a variety of sources.
-Taking advantage of as many income streams as possible tends to be the best way to turn blogging into a viable income, so diversify as much as possible.
+Making money through a website is never as simple as one paycheck – bloggers can earn their money from a variety of sources.
+Taking advantage of as many income streams as possible tends to be the best way to turn content publishing into a viable income, so diversify as much as possible.